 These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-- Overall, we rate New York Magazine Left Biased, based on wording and story selection that mostly favors the left.
+- Overall, we rate New York Magazine Left Biased based on wording and story selection that mostly favors the left.
 We also rate them High for factual reporting due to proper sourcing of information and correcting a known failed fact check.

 Factual Reporting: HIGH

 Founded in 1968, New York Magazine is an American bi-weekly magazine featuring politics, New York City life, culture, finance, entertainment, fashion, and food.
 New York Magazine is based in New York City.
 New York Media is the parent company that features digital brands including Vulture (movies, TV, music), The Cut (style-and-culture), Grub Street (food and restaurants), The Strategist (shopping), and New York (news and politics).
-NYmag.com serves as a portal for these websites, with some having their own independent URL’s.
+NYmag.com serves as a portal for these websites, with some having their own independent URLs.